kyaroch/2012_and_2016_presidential_election_results_by_county/README.md

 and tabulated the results differently, tracking them individually would have taken additional time that I chose not to invest.
 However, the vote totals do include all candidates.
-* I had to enter some of this information manually.
+* I had to enter some of this information manually or using ad hoc scripts..
 I ran some basic sanity checks and corrected the errors I found, but I can't guarantee that the data is completely free of mistakes.
 * The *Guardian* data does not list individual boroughs in Alaska.
 Alaska officially reports vote totals by state house district, not borough.
 I do not yet know where to find vote totals by borough.